CV

 STUDENT MENTORSHIP

-University of Guelph (2018-Present): Coursework MSc student, BSc independent study students, full-time summer USRA research assistant, work-study part-time husbandry assistants
+University of Guelph (2018-2022): Coursework MSc student, BSc independent study students, full-time summer USRA research assistant, work-study part-time husbandry assistants

 University of New Brunswick (2014-2017): BSc Honours thesis student, part-time research assistants